Neutrinomic/defivectors/proposal_summary.md

-This proposal will upgrade the DeVeFi root canister
+This proposal will upgrade the DeVeFi root canister.
+- allows Neutrinite gov canister to call add_pair
+- allows pairs to be between any two icrc canisters, not always paired with ICP

 ## Verify build